 Large breed dogs will be better having a season before they are spayed as incontinence in later life is more common and more of a problem in larger breeds.
 There may also be other benefits of waiting for a large breed dog to have compleed most of its growth prior to neutering.
+Young bitches that appear abit nervy and anxious may be better waiting to be slightly older and more settled before neutering.
 You can discuss with the vet when would be the best time to spay your bitch.
 Juvenile and adolescent bitches seem to recover from this surgery quickly but we advise lead exercise only until after suture removal.

 Male dogs can be neutered (castrated) if they are inconveniently male – run off, show aggressive or dominant behaviour, urinate in the house etc. Many male dogs are perfectly well behaved and do

 not need to be neutered.

 Some conditions that develop in later life require male dogs to be neutered as part of their treatment (eg testicular tumours, prostate problems); these are not as common as some of the conditions seen in elderly entire bitches.
 There is a greater tendency to gain weight in the castrated dog and this must be controlled.
 Using a pet male dog to father a litter as a one-off is not recommended; it can often lead to the previously well behaved male dog exhibiting inconveniently male behaviour (i.e. mounting everything/ urinating in the house) leading to it having to be castrated.

 If you are considering having your dog castrated then make an appointment with the vet to discuss the pros and cons for your dog.

 Both male and female dogs that are neutered as usually discharged the evening of surgery.

 Cats have to be neutered otherwise there will be more kittens to home than the cat charities and rescue shelters can cope with.
 Cats are extremely efficient breeders and an adult female cat will

 be either pregnant, lactating or trying to get pregnant.